lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 * The notes are created in (GitHub flavored) markdown, so unfortunately lack snazzy interactivity.
 * Part of this material is adapted, sometimes directly copied from elsewhere.

-Should you find something is wrong, let me know.
+Should you find grave errors, let me know.

 ------------------------------------------------------------------------------